KentStateWeb/rwd/_posts/2016-4-17-week13-preview.md

 * Discussed usability tasks and how to test them
 * Talked about the importance of web accessibility
-* Learned how you can test for performance and also for device/browser compatability
+* Learned how you can test for performance and also for device/browser compatibility
 * Started work on our HTML/CSS prototypes
 * Heard from Chris Coyier